 Amy Griffiths is a woodwind specialist based in New York City.
-She plays all flutes, clarinets, and saxophones, as well as bassoon, Irish traditional flute, Irish whistles, and uilleann pipes (Irish bagpipes).
+She plays all flutes, clarinets, and saxophones as well as bassoon, Irish traditional flute, Irish whistles, and uilleann pipes (Irish bagpipes).

-She is grateful for an exhilarating performance life that involves playing in Broadway orchestras, klezmer bands, Irish traditional settings, jazz ensembles, wedding bands, classical chamber groups, rock/pop/soul bands, New Orleans brass bands, and any musical opportunity that fits in her wheelhouse.
+She is grateful for an exhilarating performance life that involves playing in Broadway orchestras, klezmer bands, Irish traditional settings, jazz ensembles, classical chamber groups, rock/pop/soul bands, New Orleans brass bands, and any musical opportunity that fits in her wheelhouse.

 Amy views teaching as an essential and inseparable partner to her performance life and vice versa.
 In addition to teaching private lessons online, she is also on the woodwind faculty at The Third Street Music School Settlement in the East Village and is a Teaching Artist with PopsEd, the music education outreach program of the New York Pops.
+Prior to her life in NYC, she was on the faculty of the Schwob School of Music at Columbus State University in Columbus, GA.

 She grew up in Maryland and has lived in many places before finally settling in New York City in 2015.